chienleow/sinatra-assessment-prep/README.md

 # Sinatra Assessment Prep

-## By ChiEn Leow, Alicia Reeves
+### By ChiEn Leow, Alicia Reeves

-Project requirements checklist:

-Build an MVC Sinatra application.

-MVC: Model, View, Controller, provides a separation of concerns

-Use ActiveRecord with Sinatra.

-Use multiple models.

-Use at least one has_many relationship on a User model and one belongs_to relationship on another model.

-Must have user accounts - users must be able to sign up, sign in, and sign out.

-Validate uniqueness of user login attribute (username or email).

-Once logged in, a user must have the ability to create, read, update and destroy the resource that belongs_to user.

-Ensure that users can edit and delete only their own resources - not resources created by other users.

-Validate user input so bad data cannot be persisted to the database.

-BONUS: Display validation failures to user with error messages.
-(This is an optional feature, challenge yourself and give it a shot!)

-Review possible questions:
+## Possible assessment questions:

-Write a migration to modify an existing table (creating migration, creating new model, adding to schema, understanding the convention, relationships)
+- Write a migration to modify an existing table (creating migration, creating new model, adding to schema, understanding the convention, relationships)

-Tux
+- Tux

-How to authenticate users, bycrpt, has_secure_password
+- How to authenticate users, `bycrpt`, `has_secure_password`

-How objects are created, sending request (form), http verbs (post, patch)
+- How objects are created, sending request (form), http verbs (post, patch)

-Routes are protected (users cannot edit/delete others)
+- Routes are protected (users cannot edit/delete others)

-Difference between authentication (email, password) and authorization (what a user can do)
+- Difference between authentication (email, password) and authorization (what a user can do)

-What is ActiveRecord:Base?
+- What is ActiveRecord:Base?
 It builds all your macro methods for you.

-Write a helper method
+- Write a helper method

 My Review (ChiEn):

-Sign up a user, show in browser then explain in code
+1. Sign up a user, show in browser then explain in code

-Try signing in as user, first try without entering a password, show error message, explain in code, can we use @user.password to check instead of @user.authenticate Why and why not?
+2. Try signing in as user, first try without entering a password, show error message, explain in code, can we use `@user.password` to check instead of `@user.authenticate`?
+Why or why not?

-Successfully signed in, show CRUD in browser, then explain in code
+3. Successfully signed in, show CRUD in browser, then explain in code

-Dustin helped refactor code to use method .build
+4. Instructor helped refactor code to use method `.build`

-Try editing and deleting other users' projects
+5. Try editing and deleting other users' projects

-Create a new model, add table, make sure to include "foreign id" in another table that relates to this table.
+6. Create a new model, add table, make sure to include "foreign id" in another table that relates to this table.

 My Review (Alicia):